Book building: Process

 When a company wants to raise money, it plans on offering its stock to the public.
 This typically takes place through either an IPO or FPO.
 The book building process helps determine the value of the security.
 Once a company determines it wants to have an IPO, it will then contact a bookrunner or a lead manager.
 The bookrunner will determine the price range at which it is willing to sell the stock.
 The bookrunner will then send out the draft prospectus to potential investors.
 Generally, the issue stays open for five days.
 At the end of the five days, the bookrunner determines the demand of the stock for its given price range.
 Once the cost of the stock has been determined, then the issuing company can decide how to divide its stock at the determined price to its bidders.

 A criticism of the current process is that it is very manual and communication is done via email, telephone calls and chat rooms.
 There is strong interest from the investor side to automate this process and reduce operational risk by using an online platform.

 Real-life application

 Before Facebook's IPO, the book building process was used to determine how much the stock was worth before it was sold to the public.
-Morgan Stanley was the lead investor for Facebook's IPO.
+Morgan Stanley was the lead manager for Facebook's IPO.
 Initially, the stock was thought to be determined between $28 and $35 a share.
 The week before the stock was sold, the demand for the stock was sufficient to increase the price between $34 and $38 a share.
 Once the stock was offered, Morgan Stanley tried to prevent the stock from falling below $38 a share in order to prevent the IPO from being considered a failure.
 Since Facebook stock initially had a high demand, but this demand fell and its price consequently fell, it was considered that Facebook was overvalued when it was sold at its initial public offering.